-As the weather heats up, chances are you’ll be looking for ways to cool down with the kids.
-While in Western Sydney we can’t easily pop down to the beach, there is still plenty of free water fun to be had!
+Chances are you’re looking for ways to cool down with your kids thanks to this warm weather.
+While in Western Sydney we can’t easily pop down to a beach, there’s still PLENTY of FREE water fun to be had!

 - Not free but worth mentioning

 And here’s a map of the free water fun options to help you decide which one you want to enjoy.

 A water playground is a great way for kids of all ages, and parents, to cool down on a warm day.
 They normally have fountains, tipping buckets, water jets and sprays, plus other interactive water features.
 And kids don’t need to know how to swim!
 There are 8 water playgrounds in and around the City of Parramatta so you can visit a different one each day of the week!
 And most operate from 9am to 7/8pm.
 NOTE: a number of water playgrounds are currently not operating due to the ongoing covid pandemic.

 1Philip Ruddock Water Playground, Dundas Park [OPEN] | Dundas Valley